dagrimmy/pyppy/README.md

 ```and``` can be nested if necessary.

 ```python
-from pyppy.conditions import condition, exp, and_
+from pyppy.conditions import condition, Exp, and_
 import types

 args = types.SimpleNamespace()